-When using the HP Portable on the loop when the IBM PC is a controller, the HP Portable must be running a program that enables it to be a device on the loop.
+When using a HP Portable (or HP Portable Plus) on the loop when the IBM PC is a controller, the HP Portable must be running a program that enables it to be a device on the loop.
 Otherwise the IBM PC and the HP Portable will both attempt to be the loop controller.
 The result is that the loop will not operate until either the IBM PC or the HP Portable is disconnected from the loop.